musale/demo-backaccount-scala/README.md

 # Bank Account REST API

-> Simple micro web service that mimics a �Bank Account�.
+> Simple micro web service that mimics a "Bank Account".
 Through this web service, one can query the balance, deposit money, and withdraw money.

 ## Getting Started